-We will be sleeping in two-person tents on platforms with cots this year in camp.
-We recommend a 50°F rated sleeping bag for colder nights.
-Bring a flat sheet and/or sleeping bag liner for nights when the sleeping bag is too warm and to eliminate direct contact with the mattress.
-A small battery powered fan can make hot nights in the buildings or tents more comfortable.
-A mosquito net to go over your bunk will help you sleep more comfortably if there are insects about.
+We will be sleeping in our troop tents this year in camp.
+Bring a sheet or sleeping bag liner for nights when the sleeping bag is too warm.
+A small battery powered fan can make hot nights in the tent or buildings more comfortable.

 Don't forget a separate bag for dirty laundry.
 It will keep your tent smelling nicer.
-Bring rain gear including water resistant footwear, a rain jacket or a poncho with a hood (or a rain hat), and rain pants.
+Bring rain gear including water resistant footwear, a rain jacket with a hood (or a rain hat), and rain pants.

 Pack an extra flashlight that can be left hanging in your tent for general illumination.
-LED lanterns are better than a traditional spotlight for lighting your tent.
-A red light will not attract as many insects.
+LED flashlights with a cone or a lantern are better than a traditional spot light for lighting your tent.
 It is also easier to manage batteries if all your flashlights use the same size batteries.
 Reverse batteries so flashlights don't turn on in your pack and drain your batteries while traveling and bring spare batteries and bulbs (if not LEDs).
-Flashlights with rechargeable batteries may not be the best choice for camping where power is not readily available.